bhaaskara/Terraform/TF_Concepts.md

 To export a value or to reference a value remotely or on a different resource tf file, then first output the value in output block of a tf file, and refer to it in data block in another tf file.

 `terraform output` command will shows the output block values.

+The output values can also be viewed directly from tfstate file, or run `terraform apply` again, which doesnt do any changes but shows the output values.

 ## Count
 The count parameter on resources can simplify configurations and let you scale resources by simply incrementing a number.